benvacha/mrkdwn/README.md

 ```

 ### Block Sample
+Pairs of four backticks, alone of lines, will be translated as block pre sample.
 All special characters within the block is escaped to it's ascii representation.
 Reference syntax inside the block will not be translated as reference syntax.
 ##### mrkdwn
 ```
 ''''